Trystanr/VirtualPet/Readme.md

 # Virtual Pet

 This is a demo project which aims to showcase the cross-platform features of C# and Xamarin forms.
+This project was build for the Interaction Development 300 module at Open Window in the first term of 2020.

 ## Getting Started